 ICE to train Florida officers to serve federal warrants

 LARGO, Fla.
-(AP) — The country's immigration enforcement agency has announced a new partnership in Florida to allow some sheriff deputies to serve warrants on behalf of the federal government.
+(AP) — The country's immigration enforcement agency on Monday announced a new partnership in Florida to allow some sheriff's deputies to serve warrants on behalf of the federal government.

+Pinellas County in the Tampa Bay area is the first jurisdiction to participate, but more have expressed interest, Immigration and Customs Enforcement said in a statement.

+The plan is intended for jurisdictions restricted by local policies so they can keep certain immigrants requested by authorities in custody for a longer time, the agency said.

 The American Civil Liberties Union quickly condemned the plan, saying local agencies would risk violating search and seizure laws.
 The warrants are not reviewed by a judge.